wongzit/ICSSgen/README.md

 ## From author
 If you found any bugs, please contact me (wongzit@yahoo.co.jp).

-About more information about me, please check my [personal website](https://www.wangzhe95.net).
+More information about me, please check my [personal website](https://www.wangzhe95.net).

  **Hope you enjoy this program!**